-Getting two or more graphics cards to do one single job sounds like an amazing idea in theory, but it might not yield such extraordinary results.
-There were a host of issues that plagued both AMD’s Crossfire and Nvidia’s SLI.
-Despite both of them being valid approaches to the multi-GPU tech, neither can really brag about solving their issues properly.
+Using two or more graphics cards to do a single job sounds like a great idea in theory, but it might not yield such spectacular results.
+A host of issues plagued both AMD’s Crossfire and NVIDIA’s SLI.
+Despite both of them offering valid approaches to multi-GPU technology, neither can really claim to have completely solved their issues.

-When these technologies made their debuts in the mid-2000s, many were excited about the implicit promises they made.
-However, the lukewarm start these companies offered for their respective multi-GPU solution would unfortunately continue throughout their entire lifespans.
+When these technologies debuted in the mid-2000s, many were excited about the promises they heard.
+However, the lukewarm starts made by these companies for their respective multi-GPU solutions would, unfortunately, continue throughout their entire lifespans.

-Crossfire was officially put to sleep in 2017.
-SLI, despite technically still having a pulse, has now been replaced by NVLink, depending on who you ask.
-Nevertheless, it’s still true that Nvidia’s SLI upgrade does offer a massive enhancement.
+Crossfire was officially laid to rest in 2017.
+SLI, despite technically still having a pulse, has now been effectively replaced by NVLink, depending on who you ask.
+In any case, it’s still true that NVIDIA’s SLI upgrade does offer a massive improvement.

-What might’ve been the kill shot for the general idea of two or more graphics cards working as one is the advancement of technology and the fact that modern high-end GPUs simply have very little problems handling even the most demanding video games at the highest settings.
+What might have been the nail in the coffin for the concept of two or more graphics cards working as one was the advancement of technology and the fact that modern high-end GPUs simply encounter very few problems handling even the most demanding video games at their highest settings.

-As such, both SLI and Crossfire (and by the looks of things, NVLink) will go down in history as something that only gaming enthusiasts found valuable enough to use.
+As such, it appears that both SLI and Crossfire (and seemingly NVLink) will go down in history as something that only some gaming enthusiasts found worthwhile to use.

-Still, the very idea of it is fascinating.
-Now we’ll take a look at how both of these technologies work, as well as their differences, and what went wrong for them.
+Still, the idea of combining GPUs is fascinating.
+Let’s take a look at how both of these technologies work, as well as their differences, and what ultimately went wrong for them.

 Table of ContentsShow